rosskaplan/GitHook/README.md

 # Setup
 1. Make sure you initialize the git repository and connected it with a github url that you own!
 If you do not own a github repo and still want to test a system out, you can fork a github repo from [https://github.com/brendabrandy/welcome-android](https://github.com/brendabrandy/welcome-android)

+With the above link, your_name would be brendabrandy and your_repository would be welcome-android

 ```
 git init
 git remote add origin https://github.com/your_name/your_repository.git`